 Step into this artistic, vintage-style coffee haven in Sheung Wan for specialty brews, young enthusiastic vibes, and dog-friendly outdoor seating.

-Halfway Coffee House in Sheung Wan stands out as one of Hong Kong’s most telegenic and Instagram-worthy coffee spots.
-Tucked along Upper Lascar Row (Cat Street) at 26 Upper Lascar Row—or nearby on Tung Street—this artistic gem blends vintage Hong Kong nostalgia with modern café culture, drawing a steady stream of locals, creatives, and visitors.
+Halfway Coffee House in Sheung Wan stands out as one of Hong Kong’s most photogenic, telegenic and Instagram-worthy coffee spots.
+Tucked along Upper Lascar Row (Cat Street) at 26 Upper Lascar Row—or nearby on Tung Street, this artistic gem blends vintage Hong Kong nostalgia with modern café culture, drawing a steady stream of locals, creatives, and visitors.
 For three and a half years, this hot cup station took a portion of my annual income.
-Closer to deadline about half of it, so I know it only too damn well.
+Closer to deadline about half of it, so I know it only too damn well how good the place is.
+So here's my 2 cents (the coffee is much more expensive) on the place.

 It has become a beloved neighborhood hangout precisely because of this artistic soul.
 The small, cozy indoor area has a distinct vibe, a relaxed, community-oriented air—think quiet mornings with laptop users or friends chatting over brunch.
-Young, enthusiastic staff add warmth; they’re knowledgeable, friendly, and quick to recommend drinks or share stories behind the crockery.
-It’s the kind of place where you linger, soaking in the calm amid Sheung Wan’s hilly streets and tourist-trip vendors that litter that particular lane.
+You tolerate the working nomads who sit for hours over a single cup, the space suddenly gives you empathy and forgiveness as you know freelancing is a bitch and no quasi-employer one pays on time.
+Young, enthusiastic staff add warmth; they’re knowledgeable, friendly, and quick to recommend drinks or share oft-repeated stories behind the crockery.
+It’s the kind of place where you linger, soaking in the calm amid Sheung Wan’s hilly streets and tourist-trap vendors that litter that particular lane.
+Obese Americans, shorts-and-sandals Aussies and tired teens watching the grown-ups haggle over a porcelain dragon or wooden chopsticks set.
+Bruce Lee posters and vintage photos of Hong Kong and scrolls of questionable vintage?
+All along that safe caffeinated lane.

 The coffee itself is damn good.
 Halfway serves specialty brews with beans often from Indonesia, Ethiopia, Colombia, and Brazil, delivering rich, balanced profiles.
 Classics like flat whites, Americanos, macchiatos, and lattes shine, with silky milk texture and precise pours.
 Standouts include creative options like Honey Longan Latte or Rose Latte, where floral or fruity notes complement the espresso without overpowering it.
 Food pairings—sourdough with scrambled eggs and avocado, or simple tarts—keep things satisfying without stealing focus from the main event.